fversnel/steam-api-clj/README.md

 ### Using default parameters

-If you find it annoying to keep passing your `key`, `appid`, and `format` parameters so you can write a function that does that for you:
+If you find it annoying to keep passing your `key`, `appid`, and `format` parameters you can write a function that does that for you:
 ```clojure
 (def params
   #(merge {:appid 329190 :key "mykey" :format "json"}
      (apply hash-map %)))
 ```
 A request call then becomes:
 ```clojure
 (steam-api/request "ISteamUserAuth" "AuthenticateUserTicketV1"